syncode98/ip/docs/README.md

 #### Load data
+If the user had no data stored previously, the user can proceed to the [begin](https://github.com/syncode98/ip#begin) section.

-If the user had stored any task previously, then application shows the tasks to the user.
+If the user had stored any task previously, the application shows the tasks to the user.

 <pre><code>-------------------------------------------------------------<br>
 Here are the tasks!<br>